-The 2017 Wagyu Expansion Conference drew the largest crowd ever in the event’s 16-year history with over 400 Wagyu industry representatives from all states and overseas discovering more about the exciting Wagyu breed.
+The 2017 Wagyu Expansion Conference drew the largest crowd ever in the event’s 16-year history with over 400 Wagyu industry representatives from all states and overseas discovering more about the Wagyu breed.

 Videos of the 2017 conference’s speakers and presentations are available now.
-Download and play the complete series as often as you like for AU $250 or stream selected videos for 48hrs at a cost of AU $15/video.
+Download and play the complete series as often as you like for AU $250 or stream selected videos for 48hrs at the cost of AU $15/video.
 Select the ‘Watch Now’ button for access to an individual presentation or purchase all the videos in the series by selecting the ‘Purchase complete 2017 Conference series’ link below.

 If you were a 2017 conference delegate, contact the AWA office for details on how you can access the complete series for free.

 Videos from the entire 2017 Wagyu Technical Workshop is available on the ‘How to’ help section of our website.
 Use the link below to watch any of these videos free.

 Meat & Livestock Australia’s marketing master-mind, reveals MLA’s latest information on the nation-wide and world-wide demand for the high quality beef industry headed by Wagyu.
 This session will reveal what the future holds for the Wagyu industry.